danie1kr/legion-go-stand/README.md

 I use my Lenovo Legion Go with two USB-C cables (one for power/hub, one for external graphics card) but this allows me to only lay it flat.
 With attached controllers, this is no issue but detaching them would put it to the table with no airflow possible.

-My little stand allows you to still have the Legion Go in standing position for good airflow in any angle, use the lower USB-C port with a 90° cable and detech the controllers.
+My little stand allows you to still have the Legion Go in standing position for good airflow in any angle, use the lower USB-C port with a 90° cable and detach the controllers.
 What more could you possible want?

 # how